You're staring at a recipe. Practically speaking, your measuring cup only goes to 4 cups. It calls for 3 quarts of chicken broth. Now what?

 Option 1: The Big Pitcher Method (Best for Liquids)

 Most 1-gallon pitchers have markings.
-If yours doesn't, fill a 4-cup measure three times and mark the pitcher with a Sharpie.
+Which means if yours doesn't, fill a 4-cup measure three times and mark the pitcher with a Sharpie.
 Now you have a 3-quart reference for life.

 Option 2: The 4-Cup Measure × 3 (Standard)

 This is what most home cooks do.
-On top of that, fill a 4-cup liquid measuring cup.
+Fill a 4-cup liquid measuring cup.
 Pour into your pot.
 Repeat twice more.

 Watch for: